ethereum/execution-apis/src/engine/cancun.md

 - `prevRandao`: `DATA`, 32 Bytes - value for the `prevRandao` field of the new payload
 - `suggestedFeeRecipient`: `DATA`, 20 Bytes - suggested value for the `feeRecipient` field of the new payload
 - `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.
-- `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of a parent beacon block.
+- `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of the parent beacon block.

 ## Methods